onursert/onursert/README.md

 Software Engineer
 -----------------

 Full-Stack Software Engineer with over 3 years of experience.
-Developing apps for web and mobile with TypeScript, React, Node.js, Nest.js, Java, Spring Boot, Go, Couchbase, PostgreSQL, and React Native.
+Developing apps for web and mobile by using TypeScript, React, Node.js, Nest.js, Java, Spring Boot, Go, Couchbase, PostgreSQL, and React Native.

 * 🖥️  See my portfolio at [onursert.com](http://onursert.com/)
 * ✉️  You can contact me at [hello@onursert.com](mailto:hello@onursert.com)